ANALYSIS-Corporate credit risk heightens as coronavirus impact spreads

 Commercial paperhttps://tmsnrt.rs/2vcLej1

-(Reporting by Kate Duguid and Megan Davies; additional reporting by Joshua Franklin; graphic by Dan Burns; Editing by Leslie Adler)
+(Reporting by Kate Duguid and Megan Davies; additional reporting by Joshua Franklin; graphic by Dan Burns; Editing by Leslie Adler and Nick Zieminski)

 ((kate.duguid@thomsonreuters.com; +646-223-6118; Reuters Messaging: kate.duguid@thomsonreuters.com@thomsonreuters.net))